-I have worked as a speciality doctor in anaesthetic/ICU at Macclesfield District General Hospital, East Cheshire NHS Trust for the last six years.
+I have worked as a specialty doctor in anaesthetic/ICU at Macclesfield District General Hospital, East Cheshire NHS Trust for the last six years.
 I hope that by sharing my experience, it will inspire my colleagues to step up and make a change or seek career progression because it’s possible.

 I had been working as a consultant in anaesthetic/ICU in my home, the Republic of Moldova for five years.
 I decided to move abroad to, hopefully, progress in my career and find a better work-family-time balance.
-After arriving in the UK, I accepted the speciality doctor post.
+After arriving in the UK, I accepted the specialty doctor post.

 Joining the BMA